libis/CinemaRural/README.md

 Documentation about the syntax of the OAI-PMH protocol is available at http://www.openarchives.org/OAI/openarchivesprotocol.html.

-The base URL for the endpoint is: https://www.hetvirtueleland.be/ca_cag_17_test/service.php/OAI/ebucore_cag_film/request
+The base URL for the endpoint is: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request.

 * A list of all identifiers for the records available: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request?verb=ListIdentifiers
 * A full harvest of all records: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request?verb=ListRecords
 * An example of a GetRecord request: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request?verb=GetRecord&identifier=oai:oai.cag:1

 The &metadataPrefix allow you to define the result format.
-Default result format is: metadataPrefix=ebucore
+Default result format is: &metadataPrefix=ebucore.